jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 [`run-ghg-master.sh`](lukeghg/lukeghg/bin/run-ghg-master.sh) is a shell script that sets directories and files for `ghg-master.py` python script to insert GHG inventory results in the CRFReporter PartyProfile xml.
-Edit the following command line options if needed and update lukeghg package as  in *3.
+Edit the following command line arguments if needed and update lukeghg package as  in *3.
 Update lukeghg python package*:

 - -c Location of the GHG inventory files.
 - -n Location of the GHG iventory files for NIR section in CRFReporter.